bsimser/Micropolis/README.md

 ## Documentation

-See the documentation [Table of Contents](wiki) for an overview of Micropolis and everything known about it and it's origin, SimCity.
+Please see our [wiki](https://github.com/bsimser/micropolis-unity/wiki) for everything you wanted to know about Micropolis, but were afraid to ask.

 ## History